ossf/fuzz-introspector/oss_fuzz_integration/README.md

 ## Build Fuzz Introspector with OSS-Fuzz
 There are several options for building with OSS-Fuzz.
-These options are provided to support differen types of workflow, e.g. development and testing purposes.
+These options are provided to support different types of workflow, e.g. development and testing purposes.

 1) [Build with existing OSS-Fuzz purposes](#build-with-existing-oss-fuzz-purposes).